Access to resources

 Find out more about recommending books for the Library to purchase.

-If we don't have an item you need, University Library staff will source materials from other libraries.
-In most cases these can be emailed to you.
+If the Library doesn't have an item you need, University Library staff will source materials from other libraries.
+In most cases, these can be emailed to you.
 If an item can be borrowed, you can collect it from the Service Desk in the Main Library.

 Information about using local, national and other libraries.